wiseman-timelord/AppRunner/README.md

 ## PREVIEW
 ```

-App Runner Starting...
+AppRunner-Ba Starting...

-Checking App...
+Checking for running App...
-...App is running...
+App is currently running, terminating...
-...Terminating App.
+SUCCESS: The process with PID 13640 (child process of PID 17616) has been terminated.

-SUCCESS: The process with PID 7016 (child process of PID 2180) has been terminated.
+App terminated.

-Running App...
+Launching App...
-...App Executed.
+App launched.

-...Script Is Complete.
+...Processes Complete.

 ```

 ## USAGE